TAI Aksungur: Design

 The aircraft is 12 m long and 3 m high when resting on its landing gear.
 The high-mounted wings have a slight dihedral angle and a wingspan of 24 m.
 The wings end with small winglets.
 The centralized fuselage is under the wings and houses avionics, camera and sensors systems, with a chin-mounted camera blister.
 Fuel is stored in the fuselage and wings.
 A turbocharged engine is mounted under each wing, with the engine nacelles each extending backward into a tail boom.
 These tail booms terminate in vertical stabilizers, with a horizontal tailplane joining them.
 The tricycle landing gear retracts into the engine nacelles and the nose of the aircraft while in flight.

 The aircraft is powered by two forward-mounted TEI-PD170 dual-turbocharged diesel engines developed by Tusaş Engine Industries (TEI), equipped with three-bladed propellers in a tractor (puller) configuration.
 According to the manufacturer, these enable the Aksungur to cruise at a maximum speed of 180 km/h and carry a maximum payload of 750 kg to an altitude of 25000 ft, or ascend to 35000 ft with a 150 kg payload.
 The aircraft's designed maximum payload is 375% greater than that of its predecessor; its maximum takeoff weight is 3300 kg.
 It is rated to stay aloft 12 hours as an attack aircraft or maritime patrol aircraft and 24 hours during signals intelligence missions.

 Remote control of the UAV is performed by DO-178B compatible software on DO-254 compatible ground control station and hardware using double backed-up encrypted digital data link.
 Optional beyond-visual-range operation flexibility is available via communications satellite.

 TAI expects to integrate weapon systems typical of F-4 and F-16 fighter aircraft onto Aksungur in the last quarter of 2019.

 Three hardpoints are situated under each wing for attaching external payloads, such as munitions or sonar buoys.
 These hardpoints are rated for loads of 150, 300 and 500 kg.
 Proposed armaments include TEBER-81 (laser-guided bomb Mk-81), TEBER-82 (laser-guided bomb Mk-82), LUMTAS, MAM-L, Roketsan Cirit, MAM-C, HGK-3 (precision-guided munition), KGK (82) (winged guided kit), and miniature bomb.

 Operational history

-In October 2022, Turkey deployed Aksungur drones in the Aegean Sea to place Sonobuoy in order to find Greek submarines.
+In October 2022, Turkey deployed Aksungur drones in the Aegean Sea to place sonobuoy in order to find Greek submarines.

 In November 2023, a Turkish Navy Aksungur, serial TCB883, crashed in North Iraq.

-In May 2024, a Turkish Army Aksungur was shot down by PKK at Qandil Mountains region of Iraq during an anti-terror operation of the Army.
+In May 2024, a Turkish Army Aksungur was shot down by PKK in the Qandil Mountains region of Iraq during an anti-terror operation of the Army.

-In August 2024, another Aksungur drone was shot down by Iraqi Army Pantsir Air Defence system in Kirkuk.
+In August 2024, another Aksungur drone was shot down by Iraqi Army's Pantsir Air Defence system in Kirkuk.